renyuneyun/PermiX/README.md

-# solid-permission-viewer
+# solid-permission-explorer

-This Solid App aims to help you understand better the permission settings in your Pods (or any other compatible resources).
+This Solid App aims to help you understand better the permission settings in your Pods (or any other compatible resources), and also provide easy manipulation of them.

 This template should help get you started developing with Vue 3 in Vite.